-Due to Covid 19, the current economic climate is exceptionally challenging, with the full impact still not fully known.
+Due to Covid 19, the current economic climate is exceptionally challenging, and this has impacted the financial performance of the LLP as detailed below.
 However, the diversity of the portfolio and client base has, to some degree, previously given the LLP a buffer from any downturn in the property market and it is anticipated that it will afford City Property the same resilience as it recovers from Covid 19.